Energy Independence Act (EIA or I-937)

 The Energy Independence Act requires electric utilities serving at least 25,000 retail customers to use renewable energy and energy conservation.
 There are 18 utilities subject to the EIA.
 They provide 80 percent of the electricity sold to Washington retail customers.

-The Department of Commerce will be updating its EIA rules in the second half of 2019 to reflect changes enacted in the 2019 legislative session.
-Information for stakeholders will be posted on the EIA Rulemaking page.
+The Department of Commerce is updating its EIA rules to reflect changes enacted in the 2019 legislative session.
+These updates are part of the Clean Energy Transformation Act rulemaking process.

 Utilities must pursue all conservation that is cost-effective, reliable and feasible.
 They need to identify the conservation potential over a 10-year period and set two-year targets.